shad0whead/cookpilot/integration_guide.md

 2. Replace `frontend/src/components/auth/Login.tsx` with our updated version
 3. Replace `frontend/src/components/dashboard/Dashboard.tsx` with our updated version

+## Vercel Deployment Notes

+This version specifically addresses the SVG path resolution issue that was causing Vercel build failures.
+We've removed the direct references to the SVG background file while maintaining the visual styling and dark theme with amber accents.

 ## Testing

 After implementation, test the following: